-Historical Linguistics if one of the more brutal subfields in Linguistics, probably because you can hardly prove much of anything.
+Historical Linguistics is one of the more brutal subfields in Linguistics, probably because you can hardly prove much of anything.

-It involves reconstruction of dead languages or earlier aspects of existing languages.
+Historical Linguistics also involves the reconstruction of dead languages or earlier aspects of existing languages.
 The dead languages have left no record and are often 7-10,000 years old.
-The earlier phases or existing tongues also have left no record.
+The earlier phases of existing tongues also have often left no record.

 So it is unprovable guesswork guessing at what ancient languages looked like, with no real way to prove if anyone is right or wrong because the languages no longer exist.